 - 1. If the policy isn't configured here, Profile Management uses the values from the .ini file. - 2.
-If this policy is configured neither here nor in the .ini file, errors and general information are logged.
+If this policy is not configured either here or in the .ini file, errors and general information are logged.

-The check boxes for this policy correspond to the following settings in the .ini file: LogLevelWarnings, LogLevelInformation, LogLevelFileSystemNotification, LogLevelFileSystemActions, LogLevelRegistryActions, LogLevelRegistryDifference, LogLevelActiveDirectoryActions, LogLevelPolicyUserLogon, LogLevelLogon, LogLevelLogoff, and LogLevelUserName.
+The checkboxes for this policy correspond to the following settings in the .ini file: LogLevelWarnings, LogLevelInformation, LogLevelFileSystemNotification, LogLevelFileSystemActions, LogLevelRegistryActions, LogLevelRegistryDifference, LogLevelActiveDirectoryActions, LogLevelPolicyUserLogon, LogLevelLogon, LogLevelLogoff, and LogLevelUserName.